cozy/cozy-doctypes/docs/io.cozy.bills.md

 - `matchingCriterias`: {object} some criterias which can be used to match bills with bank operations
     - `labelRegex`: {string} (example: `"\\bcpam\\b"`) : regexp used to match operation label
-    - `amountLowerDelta`: (float): dafault 0.001 : positive value.
+    - `amountLowerDelta`: (float): default 0.001 : positive value.
 Authorized lower difference between bill amount and bank operation value
     - `amountUpperDelta`: (float): default 0.001 : positive value.
 Authorized upper difference between bill amount and bank operation value